jotterson/sbom-validator/README.md

 The intended use cases are as follows:

-1. a SBOM is initially created using the `create-sbom.py` script.
+1. A 'bootstrap' SBOM is initially created using the `create-sbom.py` from the build output.
-2. the initial SBOM is 'edited' to mark components that are produced by the build.
+1. `create-sbom.py` is also used to create a list of 'approved' third-party components.
+1. The `edit-sbom.py` script is used to set license information on the third-party components.
+1. `merge-by-sha256` is used to merge the third-party component data into the 'bootstrap' SBOM to create the 'ideal' SBOM
-3. merge and test.  not built yet.
-This happens at the end of the build process, to compare the build output to the ideal SBOM.
-If files that were not identified as build outputs in the edit phase have a different hash then a warning is raised.  build outputs get their hashes calculated, and the build output SBOM is produced.
+3. `merge-and-test.py` is used at the end of the build process to compare the build output to the ideal SBOM.
+If files that were not identified as build outputs in the edit phase have a different hash then a warning is raised.
+Build outputs get their hashes calculated, and the build output SBOM is produced.
+This step will detect mis-matched third-party components.
 4. the `validate-sbom.py` script is used to validate the integrity of the application release's file once installed on a runtime environment.